-As both an artist and a speaker, her words and music carry the spirit of her passion for justice and emerging consciousness, and her lyrics speak with poetic maturity to the universal story of our human family, calling us all to authenticity, courage and compassion.
-Informed by an era of socially conscious acoustic artists like Joni Mitchell & CSNY, she is a sophisticated songwriter and a technically accomplished acoustic powerhouse, using her music as medicine to drive healing and change.
+Multidisciplinary artist Corrina Keeling creates music that paints vivid pictures and tells stories rich with honesty, experience and insight.
+Her music carries the spirit of her passion for justice and kindness, and her lyrics speak with poetic maturity to the universal stories of our human family, calling us all to deep reflection, authenticity, courage and compassion.
+Informed by an era of socially conscious storytellers like Joni Mitchell & CSNY, she is a sophisticated songwriter and a technically accomplished rhythmic powerhouse, using music as medicine for complex times.
+Her live performances are sacred containers for her audiences to celebrate, grieve, heal, and imagine what’s possible.
+From David Suzuki's ‘Blue Dot’ Tour at the Orpheum Theatre in Vancouver, to festivals in Australia, the USA, and the UK, she has had the pleasure and privilege of making music around the world while sharing the stage with artists aligned with her message, including Feist, Ta'Kaiya Blaney, The Barenaked Ladies, Buckman Coe, Trevor Hall, Hey Ocean, Tonye Aganaba, Nahko Bear, and Neil Young.